HCL-TECH-SOFTWARE/domino-cert-manager/docs/troubleshooting_acme_challenges.md

 - Import the file into certstore.nsf (`Import DXL` action in the database)
 - You can see the document in the ($AllDocuments) troubleshooting view (open database with Ctrl-Shift + Application/Goto..)

-Now you can query the test DNS challenge using a web-browser or curl command-line.
+Now you can query the test DNS challenge using a web-browser or `curl` command-line.

-Curl is a well known command-line tool often used in the Linux world but also out of the box available starting with Windows 10/20219.
+`Curl` is a well known command-line tool often used in the Linux world but also out of the box available starting with Windows 10/2019.
 You can also separately download it.

 It is the defacto standard for command-line HTTP/HTTPS requests.